IBM/jenkins101/README.md

 ## Labs

 - Lab01 - Create a Classic Pipeline with Jenkins (Ephemeral) on OpenShift 3, see [Lab01](lab-01/README.md)
-- Lab02 - Create an OpenShift Pipeline with Pipeline Strategy on OpenShift 3
+- Lab02 - Create an OpenShift Pipeline with Jenkins Pipeline Build Strategy on OpenShift 3, see [Lab02](lab-02/README.md)

 ## OpenShift